jgstew/bigfix-proxyagent-servermon/README.md

 # bigfix-proxyagent-servermon
-the idea is to create a bigfix proxy agent that can monitor the status of web services
+the idea is to create a bigfix proxy agent that can monitor the status of web services.
+Right now, this is only an idea, sadly.

 ### Related: